 Be perfect, therefore, as your heavenly Father is perfect.
 (Matthew 5:48)

-We have not been given a blank check.
-Our Covenant with God does not cover deliberate sin:
+We have not been given a blank check to live any way we want.
+Our Covenant with God under the blood of Jesus does not cover deliberate sin:

 If we deliberately keep on sinning after we have received the knowledge of the truth, no sacrifice for sins is left, but only a fearful expectation of judgment and of raging fire that will consume the enemies of God.
 (Hebrews 10:26-27)

 Do we consider ourselves a treasured people, holy to God?
 If so, we will find great joy in keeping the commandments as God supplies us with his grace.

 Happy are they whose way is blameless,

 who walk in the law of the LORD!

 and seek him with all their hearts!
 (Psalm 119:1–2)